Nail Fungus cure and home remedy,

 File the thickened nail down as much as it is

 comfortable before soaking.
 Keep the nails as short as you can.
-Every day
+Every two

-or two it is helpful to file the thickened nail down so that the Epsom salt has
+or three days it is helpful to file the thickened nail down so that the Epsom salt has

 access to the deeper layers.
 A good time to file the nail is right before